chokevin8/chokevin8.github.io/_posts/2023-08-15-stable-diffusion-part3.md

 <p>
 $$ p_{\theta}(x_{0:T}) = p(x_T) \prod_{t=1}^{T} p_{\theta}(x_{t-1}|x_t) = \mathcal{N}(x_{t-1}; \mu_{\theta}(x_t,t),\Sigma_{\theta}(x_t,t)) \quad (6)$$
 </p>
-*Note that above process can be made non-Markovian in a more fast, effective sampling process called DDIM rather than the above Markovian process which is called DDPM(this will be explained in next part of this blog).*

 This is just like the forward process in equation #4 but in reverse.
 By applying this formula, we can go from pure noise $$x_T$$ to the approximated data distribution.
 Remember the encoder does not have learnable parameters (pre-defined or fixed), so we only need to train the decoder in learning the conditionals